2pisoftware/cmfive-docs/_api/getting-started.md

 Cmfive
  – an open source Business Application framework (ERP, CRM, MIS)

-Cmfive API documentation awill be migrated  to this new set up.
+Cmfive API documentation will be migrated to this new set up.
 This may take some time so we appreciate your patience.